ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: fetch_multiple(count, timeout=datetime.timedelta(seconds=1.0))

-    Returns an list of named tuples (Measurement) that were previously taken and are stored in the NI-DCPower buffer.
+    Returns a list of named tuples (Measurement) that were previously taken and are stored in the NI-DCPower buffer.
 This method should not be used when the :py:data:`nidcpower.Session.measure_when` property is set to :py:data:`~nidcpower.MeasureWhen.ON_DEMAND`.
 You must first call